no-more-secrets/parsco/README.md

 ```

 Note that in those cases where we provided an error message
-ourselves via the `fail` combinator, it gives it to the user for
+ourselves via the `fail` combinator, it gives it to the user
-a better experience.
+and this can result in a better experience.

 Before closing this example, let's extend it a bit more.
 Let's
 say that we want to allow more than one occurrence of the above
 "hello world"s in the input buffer (i.e., one or more) and then
 have the parser return the number that were found.
 In order to do
-that, we'd first have to remove the `eof` combinator from the
+that, we first have to remove the `eof` combinator from the
 hello world example because we are no longer requiring that the
 input be entirely consumed after a single occurrence.
 Then, we do
 the following: